gsi-upm/pybossa/docs/installation.rst

 In the settings_local.py, there are all the pybossa configuration options that you can configure for personalizing your pybossa environment.

 The extra folder is a volume that you can use if you want to add new files to the Pybossa container in order to use them in a project.
+If it doesn't exist, you have to create it in the cloned directory.

 After creating the .env file, you can run the image executing: